discretize/discretize-guides/fractals/captain-mai-trin-boss/index.md

 <Tabs>
 <Tab specialization="Revenant">
 It is favorable to run <Skill name="Legendary Centaur Stance"/> for projectile absorbtion with <Skill name="Protective Solace"/> and condition cleanse with <Skill name=" Purifying Essence"/>.
 Recommended to use the Salvation / Invocation / Renegade trainline combo variant for more energy for the whole fight.
+Do not forget that <Skill name="Warding Rift"/> (Staff 3) can block Horrik's projectile if you stand into it!
 </Tab>
 </Tabs>